The power of early detection and innovative medicine

 Fast recovery — patients are usually back to their normal lives within seven days

-Although gallstones cannot be prevented, Dr. Orr advises that there are ways to reduce the risk for both women and men: maintain a healthy weight; eat regular, balanced meals; and exercise daily.
+Although gallstones cannot be prevented, there are ways to reduce the risk for both women and men.
+Dr. Orr recommends the three most important steps: maintain a healthy weight; eat regular, balanced meals; and exercise daily.

 Our weekly email brings you the latest health tips, recipes and stories.